-Starting 12 September 2022, at the International Manufacturing Technology Show (IMTS) at Chicago’s McCormick Place, HP announced the commercial availability of its Metal Jet S100 Solution.
+At the International Manufacturing Technology Show (IMTS) at Chicago’s McCormick Place, HP announced the commercial availability of its Metal Jet S100 Solution.
 Accelerating innovative designs and products and digitally printing mass quantities of quality parts, HP’s Metal Jet S100 Solution can help scale 3D metals to mass production.

-HP’s press release states that the manufacturing industry has evolved drastically over the past decade and is currently expected to be worth around US$ 12 trillion1.
+HP’s press release states that the manufacturing industry has evolved drastically over the past decade and is currently expected to be worth around US$ 12 trillion.
 We are in the early stages of a fourth industrial revolution, spearheaded by the accelerated growth of 3D printing and its ability to accelerate designs, improve process developments, and now in an industry first, realize true economies of scale.

 “We are witnessing entire industries, from industrial to consumer, and healthcare to automotive, looking to digitally transform their manufacturing processes and supply chains in a world where volatility is the new normal,” said Didier Deltort, president of HP’s Personalization and 3D Printing business.
 “As the promise of additive manufacturing takes hold, HP has become a trusted partner to help speed the path to production.
 The introduction of our new Metal Jet commercial solution, along with innovative collaboration with market leaders like Schneider Electric, is delivering the blueprint for more sustainable, reliable, and efficient manufacturing.”

 New HP Metal Jet S100

 The HP Metal Jet S100 Solution provides industrial production capabilities, integrated workflow, subscription, and service offerings – an unprecedented level of technical and business advantages for customers, helping them achieve their goals for business transformation.
 The modular solution enables build units to travel between four different stations, meaning users can continually run production at scale for mass metal production.